 - Try Ice Chips.
 If your pup refuses to drink water, ice cubs are also a great option for hydration.
 Many pups enjoy playing with the ice chips while they are eating them.

 - Don’t Overdo Play Time.
 Every dog wants to play.
-Just be sure to offer many drink breaks.
+It’s OK for them to run around in their wireless dog fence on a sunny day, just be sure to offer many drink breaks.

 - Give Your Dog Pedialyte.
 Pedialyte is specifically designed to prevent your dog from becoming severely dehydrated.

 - Go To The Vet.
 A trip to the vet may be absolutely necessary if your dog is experiencing extremely severe symptoms of dehydration.

 If you are potty training your pup, ask your vet how much water to offer.

 The Best Time To Give Your Pedialyte For Dogs

 Pedialyte should be given to your pup as soon as you notice signs of dog dehydration.
 In the rare event that your dog does become dehydrated, make sure to keep Pedialyte on hand.
 A great place to store Pedialyte for dogs is in a first aid kit.

 Please Note: Do not give Pedialyte to dogs with severe vomiting and diarrhea.
 If your pup is not able to keep down food and drink, this electrolyte solution may make things much worse.
 You should take your pup to the vet instead.

 How Much Pedialyte Does Your Dehydrated Pup Need?